andyferris/Indexing.jl/README.md

 ## Quick start

-Please note that this package is still under development and is not fully functional.
-However, you can check it out with Julia v0.6 or greater, and use it like so:
+Please note that this package is still under development.
+However, you can check it out with Julia v0.7 or greater, and use it like so:

 ```
 julia> Pkg.clone("https://github.com/andyferris/Indexing.jl")